Kris Letang: Injury-depleted seasons (2011–2015)

 On July 2, 2013, Letang signed an eight-year contract with Pittsburgh valued at $58 million that went into effect in the 2014–15 season.
 Letang played in 34 games in the 2013–14 season before it was announced he would miss six weeks after suffering a stroke.
 On March 16, 2014, Dan Bylsma, then-head coach of the Penguins, announced Letang was cleared by doctors to return to full practice.

+Letang's persistence through stroke recovery lead to his being a finalist for the Bill Masterton Memorial Trophy for the 2014–15 season.
+He finished third in voting for the Masterton Trophy, given "to the player who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."